klauspost/talks/2023/sonic/index.md

 * Keep an open mind
 * Feels like a puzzle
-* Remember it is a SKILL that builds with PRACTICE
+* Remember it is a SKILL that builds with PRACTICE.

 ![bg grayscale:1 right:30% contrast:150%](img/san-matteo.jpg)